snu-cdrc/gencube/README.md

   -d, --detail          Show the number of searched results for each option and keyword

   -m, --metadata        Save integrated metadata

+  -u, --url             Save the file, including the URL address of the raw data (.fastq)

 ```

 #### Examples